skippyr/becho/PLANNING.md

 with the flags `--alignment-prefix` and `--alignment-suffix` respectively.
 Those flags would have the value `top` as default but could accept `center` and `bottom` as well.

+By default, prefix/suffix use a space in the left and right side of the text, affecting all the lines.
+If the desired action was just to affect the line they are at, use the flag `--wrap-around`.

 Prefix/suffix are useful to create bullet list.

 ## Width